harsh-vardhan7695/MLops_proj/README.md

 # Mlflow-Demo

-MLflow on AWS
+**MLflow on AWS**

-MLflow on AWS Setup:
+****MLflow on AWS Setup****:

-Login to AWS console.
+1. Login to AWS console.

-Create IAM user with AdministratorAccess
+2. Create IAM user with AdministratorAccess

-Export the credentials in your AWS CLI by running "aws configure" Create a s3 bucket
+3. Export the credentials in your AWS CLI by running "aws configure"

+4. Create a s3 bucket

-Create EC2 machine (Ubuntu) & add Security groups 5000 port Run the following command on EC2 machine
+5. Create EC2 machine (Ubuntu) & add Security groups 5000 port

+Run the following command on EC2 machine

 sudo apt update